airtlab/face-recognition-from-mugshots-database/readme.md

 -  A “XYZ.jpg” file, which is full HD (1920 x 1080) frontal mugshot (.jpg) taken with a different lighting and camera.
 -  A “XYZ.txt” text file which includes the subject's sex, age, and the accessories worn in the second set of security videos, if available.

 For 3 subjects out of 39 i.e., 011, 013, and 029 a second set of 28 mugshots is available in a XYZ_Mugshots_Smiling directory.
 Such pictures were taken with the subject smiling.
+For the subjects from 040 to 067 the original files are not included (for space reasons) and such original files are available upon request.

 The “[cropped](frmdb/cropped)” includes the mugshots and the faces from the frames of the surveillance videos manually cropped for the experiments in the paper.
 -  “[mugshots](frmdb/cropped/mugshots)” includes a “XYZ” directory for each subject, where XYZ is the subject code.
 Such directory contains the square of the face cropped in each subject's mugshot.
 The images are PNG, and the filenames are the same used for the original mugshots.
 -  “[surveillance](frmdb/cropped/surveillance)” includes a “XYZ” directory for each subject, where XYZ is the subject code.
 Such directory contains the faces cropped in each subject's videos, from the frames in the “XYZ_Frames” directory.
 The images are PNG, and the filenames are “Img_01”, “Img_02”, “Img_03”, “Img_04”, and “Img_05”, identifying the surveillance cameras 1, 2, 3, 4, and 5 respectively.
+For subjects from 040 to 067 only three frames are available, given that only three cameras were used for recording.

 ## Dataset Release Agreement